NANCY & DON CARTER CAMPUS

 Many congregants find themselves spending much – or all – of the day at Temple, and we offer a selection of study/prayer sessions beginning in the early afternoon followed by Yizkor and Neilah services and an opportunity to break-the-fast as a community.

 On Yom Kippur, traditional morning services are offered in our Kraft Sanctuary at 10:30 a.m.
-A family service for those with young children is held at 9:00 a.m.
+A family service for those with young children is usually held at 9:00 a.m.